qnx-ports/build-files/ports/abseil-cpp/README.md

 e.g.

     - scp ~/qnx_workspace/build-files/ports/abseil-cpp/nto-aarch64-le/build/bin/* qnxuser@<target-ip-address>:/data/home/qnxuser/bin
-    - scp ~/qnx_workspace/build-files/ports/abseil-cpp/nto-aarch64-le/build/lib* qnxuser@<target-ip-address>:/data/home/qnxuser/
+    - scp ~/qnx_workspace/build-files/ports/abseil-cpp/nto-aarch64-le/build/absl/base/lib* qnxuser@<target-ip-address>:/data/home/qnxuser/lib

-Make sure to find all libsabsl* libraries and copy them over to the target: installed under ~/qnx800_ea/target/qnx/aarch64le/usr/lib
+**NOTE**: The command above is just an example to copy files from build directory.
+There will be multiple locations under the build output directory that contains libraries, and they should be installed to your SDP.
+You need to make sure to find **ALL** libsabsl* libraries and copy them over to the target installed under <Your-QNX-PATH>/target/qnx/aarch64le/usr/local/lib, or manually find all libabsl* libraries under `nto-aarch64-le/build` and copy them over.

 ssh into target and run the binary.